JohnVinyard/JohnVinyard.github.io/_posts/2016-08-13-building-a-simple-audio-encoder.markdown

 ![Modified Discrete Cosine Transform](http://ec57ca2a108ec3bc8dd1-4304b0dba8021a8b61951b8806b1581c.r24.cf1.rackcdn.com/MDCT.png)

-Here, you can see the same peaks, but instead of a single vector representing coefficients for the entire signal, we see a vector of coefficients for each short slice of time.
+Here, you can see the same peaks, but instead of a single vector representing coefficients for the entire signal, we see a vector of coefficients (frequency is along the y-axis) for each short slice of time (time is along the x-axis).

 We can recover the original audio by doing the following: